codelittinc/node-base-project/README.md

 - `start`: compiles and starts the application
 - `start:dev`: watch the TS files, on a change it builds the hole application and starts.
 - `start:prod`: starts the application using node for built js.
-- `start:watch`: watch the JS files, on a change it starts the application.
-(It depends on the VSCode task `build-watch`)
 - `test:unit`: runs the unit tests
 - `test:integration`: runs the integration tests on the test environment
 - `test:all`: runs all test types